woodpecker-ci/woodpecker/docs/docs/20-usage/35-advanced-yaml-syntax.md

   main:
     image: some-plugin
     settings:
-      <<: *base-plugin-settings # merge one map and overwrite it
+      <<: *base-plugin-settings # merge one map and ...
-      try: false # replacing original value from "some-plugin-settings"
+      try: false # ... overwrite original value
-      ongoing: false # adding a new value to "some-plugin-settings"
+      ongoing: false # ... adding a new value
     when:
       branch: main
 ```